njtierney/validateHOT/README.md

 </li>
 <li>
 <code>CBC_lin</code>: Example data set with raw utilities of a CBC study
 conducted in Sawtooth.
-One attribute was linear coded while the other attributes are part-worth coded.
+One attribute was linear-coded while the other attributes are part-worth coded.
 </li>
 <li>